 Contact us to Schedule an Appointment

 Are you missing a tooth and need a replacement?
-Dr. Jim Haymour, Dr. Everett Postill, or Dr. George Laschuck can perform an evaluation and present you with your options for dental treatment.
+Dr. Jim Haymour, Dr. Everett Postill, or Dr. George Laschuck can perform an evaluation and present you with your options for dental services.
 Once you make a decision, our team will take excellent care of you during the restoration of your smile.

 For dental bridges in Edmonton contact our office for more information.